 Our No Win No Fee policy is available to all our clients, it is an arrangement that has several benefits.
 If you were to be thinking about taking legal action, one of perhaps the most important decisions you will need to consider is which service you will choose to assist you with your claim.
 If you choose a legal representative who works on an hourly rate they may often require some payment upfront, and you will have the uncertainty of not knowing just how much you will end up paying out.

-Our team have many years of experience dealing with compensation claims, and we understand just how tricky making a claim can feel.
+Our personal injury claims team has many years of experience dealing with compensation claims, and we understand just how tricky making a claim can feel.
 We are aware that during this stressful time it could be difficult for you to know which way to turn which is why we are here for you every step of the way when you begin a claim for compensation with us.
 There are a number of benefits to using us for your claim:

 - We offer “No Win No Fee” Services

-- We have many years of knowledge and expertise dealing with compensation claims
+- We have many years of knowledge and expertise dealing with hairdresser injury compensation claims

 We want to help make submitting a claim as simple and as stress-free a process as possible so if you have an issue with your hairdressers or have been injured as a result of a hair-related injury we are here to help.
 If you are wanting to begin your claim, then get in touch.